-The LIFE Salinas Project for “The conservation of habitats and aquatic birds in Sites of Community Importance (SCI) and Special Protection Area (SPA) ES0000175 “Salinas y Arenales de San Pedro del Pinatar” (LIFE17 NAT/ES/000184) is providing activities under the current environmental education campaign.
+The LIFE Salinas Project for “The conservation of habitats and aquatic birds in Sites of Community Importance (SCI) and Special Protection Area (SPA) ES0000175 “Salinas y Arenales de San Pedro del Pinatar” (LIFE17 NAT/ES/000184) is providing FREE OF CHARGE activities under the current environmental education campaign.
 These activities are available for all types of people and ages, both in Spanish and in English, organized by “Dirección General del Medio Natural”.

 We are offering talks, workshops, games and guided tours.
 During the talks, you will learn about the rich biodiversity that the Regional Park has to offer, the history behind the salt production facilities as well as the incredible properties of the salt.
 You will also learn how Climate Change is affecting the Protected Area as well as all of the current projects that are underway.
 We have also created workshops with games, videos and much more, available for all ages, adults and kids alike!
 And to round off this great experience, we are offering three types of guided tours, adapted to all ages: